 It’s the most wonderful time of the year.
-Christmas is a time to reconnect with friends and family, spread joy and love, eat our weight in food, and … improve your website and marketing operations.
+Christmas is a time to reconnect with friends and family, spread joy and love, eat our weight in food, celebrate surviving 2020 and … improve your website and marketing operations.

 Yes, you read that correctly.

-With businesses slowing down and many people deciding to take time off, it’s the perfect time to give your website and marketing operations an end-of-year spruce-up so you can hit the ground running in 2019.
+With holidays coming up and post-pandemic recovery on the horizon, it’s the perfect time to give your website and marketing operations an end-of-year spruce-up so you can hit the ground running in 2021.

 Here are 5 ways to make use of the holiday downtime to improve your website and marketing operations.